prantlf/changever/README.md

-      --no-commit        do not commit the changes during publishing --no-tag           do not tag the commit during publishing --no-push          do not push the commit and tag during publishing --no-release       do not create a new github release --no-failure       do not fail in case of no version change or release --nc-args <args>   extra arguments for newchanges, enclosed in quotes
+      --no-commit        do not commit the changes during publishing --no-tag           do not tag the commit during publishing --no-push          do not push the commit and tag during publishing --no-publish       do not publish a new npm package version --no-release       do not create a new github release --no-failure       do not fail in case of no version change or release --nc-args <args>   extra arguments for newchanges, enclosed in quotes